 Cost of Living in Charlotte, NC [2025]

-Whether you're moving to Charlotte for its growing job market, its welcoming atmosphere, or its blend of city and outdoor living, it's important to understand the costs of living here.
-Let’s take a closer look at the cost of living in Charlotte to give you a better idea of what to expect when it comes to housing, utilities, and daily expenses.
+Whether you're moving to Charlotte for its growing job market, its welcoming atmosphere, or its blend of city and outdoor living, it's important to get the full picture of what the cost of living looks like before setting down roots.

 Cost of Living in Charlotte, NC